sheldonldev/doc/working-env/vim-based-workspace/nvim-basic-setup.md

 - [nvim-treesitter/nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter):

-- This is a basic language support for a lot of languages, the syntax highlight is much beautiful than vim-polyglot, but some languages are not perfect because its still developing.
+- This is a basic language support for a lot of languages, the syntax highlight is much beautiful than vim-polyglot, but some languages are not perfect because it is still developing.

 ```bash
 Plug 'nvim-treesitter/nvim-treesitter'
 ```

-- The settings is a little different because it is written in `lua`.
+- The settings are a little different because it is written in `lua`.

   - `~/.config/nvim/lua/treesitter.lua`